rghanty/210-personal-project/README.md

 - As a user, I want to be able to view the time of consumption of a given medicine.
 - As a user, I want to be able to save the details of my prescription to a file.
 - As a user, I want to be able to load the details of my prescription from a file.
+- As a user, I want to be able to remind myself when to take a medicine.
+- As a user, I want to be able to make changes to my prescription with the changes reflected in my reminder.

 # General Instructions